ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 Please note that the operating system requires to purchase license from Microsoft separately.

-The built-in PC serves as one of the default input sources for the NDP100 and can be [switched](#4.2.1 Video Matrix Switch) using Q-NEX software such as Touch Panel, Q-NEX App and Q-NEX Web-console.
+The built-in PC serves as one of the default input sources for the NDP100 and can be [switched](#4.2.1 Video Matrix Switch) using Q-NEX software such as Touch Panel, Q-NEX App, and Q-NEX Web-console.

 Each NDP100 comes with proprietary software developed by IQ&Q-NEX, including:

 - [IQClass One](https://www.iqboard.net/iqclassone.php):

   IQClass One is interactive teaching software with split-screen writing and 40-point interaction.
 It features gesture recognition and easy access to teaching resources.
 Review lessons conveniently with screen recording and QR code sharing.
-Enjoy simultaneous student interaction and unlimited writing space
+Enjoy simultaneous student interaction and unlimited writing space.